Where the record proves the process

 Four models: per-matter (defined scope, fixed or capped fee), retainer (ongoing FOI infrastructure for firms with continuous needs), litigation support (discovery-adjacent records work, escalation, and record assembly), and rapid response (24–48 hour turnaround).
 Pricing is matter-dependent and quoted after intake.

-10. Who is behind this?
+8. Who is behind this?

 Sufficient to Show is the litigation-support arm of three decades of applied public records work by Chaz Stevens — CLE faculty in public records and First Amendment practice, author of the FOI Request Engineering Playbook, and the practitioner whose filings prompted Florida's 2024 book-ban statute revision.
-Active plaintiff in Stevens v.
+Plaintiff in disposed Stevens v.
 LaMarca (S.D.
 Fla.).
 The methodology has been applied across municipal, school district, and state-agency matters to produce documented policy failures, administrative reversals, and litigation-ready records.